Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Computational Experiments

-For each instance set, we used the corresponding training data to fit a gradient-boosted tree ensemble using \texttt{sklearn}'s \cite{scikit-learn} implementation with default hyperparameters except for increasing the maximum tree depth from 3 to 5. \Cref{tab:acc} shows that the trained models are fairly accurate as measured by the raw accuracy, the precision (fraction of constraints predicted to be useful that are labeled as useful), and the recall (fraction of constraints labeled as useful that are predicted to be useful) on the training set.
+\mbox{}\\[-1ex] \textbf{Training set:} For each instance family, we use the corresponding training data to fit a gradient-boosted tree ensemble using \texttt{sklearn}'s \cite{scikit-learn} implementation with default hyperparameters except for the maximum tree depth, which we switch from 3 to 5. \Cref{tab:acc} shows that the trained models perform fairly well as measured by their accuracy, precision (fraction of constraints predicted to be useful that are labeled as useful), and recall (fraction of constraints labeled as useful that are predicted to be useful).
+For example, for instance \texttt{binark10\_1}, 80\% of the constraints that the classifier selects to keep have a label of ``useful'', and 93\% of the constraints with a label of ``useful'' are correctly classified.